sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 | default_nodepool_max_nodes | Maximum number of nodes for the default nodepoo| number | 5 | Value must be between 0 and 100.
 Setting min and max node counts the same disables autoscaling |
 | default_nodepool_availability_zones | Availability Zones for the cluster default nodepool | list of strings | ["1"]  | Note: This value depends on the "location".
 For example, not all regions have numbered availability zones|

-### Additional Nodepools
+### Additional Node Pools

 Additional node pools can be created separate from the default nodepool.
-This is done with the `node_pools` variable which is a map of objects.
-Each nodepool requires the following variables
+This is done with the `node_pools` variable, which is a map of objects.
+Each node pool requires the following variables:

 | Name | Description | Type | Notes |
 | :--- | ---: | ---: | ---: |
 | machine_type | Type of the nodepool VMs | string | |